Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 3 Domain 3.0 Security Architecture.md

 D. RSA

 IPSec virtual private networks are commonly established to tunnel through public or untrusted networks.
 RTOs or real time operating system, is used embedded systems.

+63 A is correct
+Eva wants to deploy a network security device that will provide firewall services as well as IPS and email filtering.
+Which device should she deploy?
+A. A UTM
+B. An FWSM
+C. A WAF
+D. An ELB

+A unified threat management device combines multiple security services including firewall, IDS, or IPS, antivirus/antimalware, email filtering, WAF, and similar services into a single solution